 Test #2 – Have You Ever Felt Lust For Another?

 “Ye have heard that it was said by them of old time, Thou shalt not commit adultery: But I say unto you, That whosoever looketh on a woman to lust after her hath committed adultery with her already in his heart” (Matthew 5:27-28).

 Have you ever daydreamed or had unclean thoughts about another person?
 Have you ever caught yourself rationalizing away your lust by saying that what you are doing is not really lust?
 Have you ever looked at a picture or watched a movie that gave you unclean thoughts?
 Have you ever told, repeated, or enjoyed an off-color joke?

 Test #3 – Do You Always Love Difficult People?

 Here we see that we sin not only by doing what God forbids but also by not doing what he commands.
-God commands us to love everybody including our enemies.
-That means that being apathetic or remaining neutral about anybody is a sin because these attitudes fall short of love.
+God commands us to love everyone, including our enemies.
+That means that being apathetic or remaining neutral about anyone is a sin because these attitudes fall short of love.

 Test #4 – Do You Worry?

 “Therefore I say unto you, Take no thought for your life, what ye shall eat, or what ye shall drink; nor yet for your body, what ye shall put on.
 Is not the life more than meat, and the body than raiment” (Matthew 6:25)?

 Do you worry about how you will provide for your family?
 Do you uneasy about making ends meet?
 Do you lose sleep because you are anxious about the future?
 Are you completely content with what you have?
 (See also 1 Timothy 6:8)